oreakinodidi98/oreakinodidi98/README.md

 ## Projects 🚀
 Here are a few projects I'm proud of:
 - [cloud_ai_project](https://github.com/oreakinodidi98/cloud_ai_project): Creating an .NET Blazor Application that shows the various capabilities of Azure OpenAi Functions.
-- [petstore](https://github.com/oreakinodidi98/petstore): Building Azure Petsroe Using Terraform showing capabilities ofAzure.
+- [petstore](https://github.com/oreakinodidi98/petstore): Building Azure Pet store Using Terraform showing capabilities of Azure.
 - [Static_CV](https://github.com/oreakinodidi98/oreakinodidi98.github.io): Building a Static Website to display CV.

 You can explore more of my projects and contributions in my [GitHub repositories](https://github.com/oreakinodidi98).